pingidentity/pingaccess-go-client/docs/AdminWebSessionOidcConfiguration.md

 HasValidateSessionIsAlive returns a boolean if a field has been set.

-### GetClientCredentials

-`func (o *AdminWebSessionOidcConfiguration) GetClientCredentials() OAuthClientCredentials`

-GetClientCredentials returns the ClientCredentials field if non-nil, zero value otherwise.

-### GetClientCredentialsOk

-`func (o *AdminWebSessionOidcConfiguration) GetClientCredentialsOk() (*OAuthClientCredentials, bool)`

-GetClientCredentialsOk returns a tuple with the ClientCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClientCredentials

-`func (o *AdminWebSessionOidcConfiguration) SetClientCredentials(v OAuthClientCredentials)`

-SetClientCredentials sets ClientCredentials field to given value.

-### GetOidcLoginType

-`func (o *AdminWebSessionOidcConfiguration) GetOidcLoginType() OidcLoginType`

-GetOidcLoginType returns the OidcLoginType field if non-nil, zero value otherwise.

-### GetOidcLoginTypeOk

-`func (o *AdminWebSessionOidcConfiguration) GetOidcLoginTypeOk() (*OidcLoginType, bool)`

-GetOidcLoginTypeOk returns a tuple with the OidcLoginType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOidcLoginType

-`func (o *AdminWebSessionOidcConfiguration) SetOidcLoginType(v OidcLoginType)`

-SetOidcLoginType sets OidcLoginType field to given value.

-### HasOidcLoginType

-`func (o *AdminWebSessionOidcConfiguration) HasOidcLoginType() bool`

-HasOidcLoginType returns a boolean if a field has been set.

-### GetPkceChallengeType

-`func (o *AdminWebSessionOidcConfiguration) GetPkceChallengeType() PkceChallengeType`

-GetPkceChallengeType returns the PkceChallengeType field if non-nil, zero value otherwise.

-### GetPkceChallengeTypeOk

-`func (o *AdminWebSessionOidcConfiguration) GetPkceChallengeTypeOk() (*PkceChallengeType, bool)`

-GetPkceChallengeTypeOk returns a tuple with the PkceChallengeType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPkceChallengeType

-`func (o *AdminWebSessionOidcConfiguration) SetPkceChallengeType(v PkceChallengeType)`

-SetPkceChallengeType sets PkceChallengeType field to given value.

-### HasPkceChallengeType

-`func (o *AdminWebSessionOidcConfiguration) HasPkceChallengeType() bool`

-HasPkceChallengeType returns a boolean if a field has been set.
+### GetSendRequestedUrlToProvider

+`func (o *AdminWebSessionOidcConfiguration) GetSendRequestedUrlToProvider() bool`

+GetSendRequestedUrlToProvider returns the SendRequestedUrlToProvider field if non-nil, zero value otherwise.

+### GetSendRequestedUrlToProviderOk

+`func (o *AdminWebSessionOidcConfiguration) GetSendRequestedUrlToProviderOk() (*bool, bool)`

+GetSendRequestedUrlToProviderOk returns a tuple with the SendRequestedUrlToProvider field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSendRequestedUrlToProvider

+`func (o *AdminWebSessionOidcConfiguration) SetSendRequestedUrlToProvider(v bool)`

+SetSendRequestedUrlToProvider sets SendRequestedUrlToProvider field to given value.

+### HasSendRequestedUrlToProvider

+`func (o *AdminWebSessionOidcConfiguration) HasSendRequestedUrlToProvider() bool`

+HasSendRequestedUrlToProvider returns a boolean if a field has been set.

+### GetRefreshUserInfoClaimsInterval

+`func (o *AdminWebSessionOidcConfiguration) GetRefreshUserInfoClaimsInterval() int32`

+GetRefreshUserInfoClaimsInterval returns the RefreshUserInfoClaimsInterval field if non-nil, zero value otherwise.

+### GetRefreshUserInfoClaimsIntervalOk

+`func (o *AdminWebSessionOidcConfiguration) GetRefreshUserInfoClaimsIntervalOk() (*int32, bool)`

+GetRefreshUserInfoClaimsIntervalOk returns a tuple with the RefreshUserInfoClaimsInterval field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRefreshUserInfoClaimsInterval

+`func (o *AdminWebSessionOidcConfiguration) SetRefreshUserInfoClaimsInterval(v int32)`

+SetRefreshUserInfoClaimsInterval sets RefreshUserInfoClaimsInterval field to given value.

+### HasRefreshUserInfoClaimsInterval

+`func (o *AdminWebSessionOidcConfiguration) HasRefreshUserInfoClaimsInterval() bool`

+HasRefreshUserInfoClaimsInterval returns a boolean if a field has been set.

+### GetProvideAuthenticationFeedback

+`func (o *AdminWebSessionOidcConfiguration) GetProvideAuthenticationFeedback() bool`

+GetProvideAuthenticationFeedback returns the ProvideAuthenticationFeedback field if non-nil, zero value otherwise.

+### GetProvideAuthenticationFeedbackOk

+`func (o *AdminWebSessionOidcConfiguration) GetProvideAuthenticationFeedbackOk() (*bool, bool)`

+GetProvideAuthenticationFeedbackOk returns a tuple with the ProvideAuthenticationFeedback field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProvideAuthenticationFeedback

+`func (o *AdminWebSessionOidcConfiguration) SetProvideAuthenticationFeedback(v bool)`

+SetProvideAuthenticationFeedback sets ProvideAuthenticationFeedback field to given value.

+### HasProvideAuthenticationFeedback

+`func (o *AdminWebSessionOidcConfiguration) HasProvideAuthenticationFeedback() bool`

+HasProvideAuthenticationFeedback returns a boolean if a field has been set.

 ### GetCacheUserAttributes